6th NorMIC Imaging Workshop - Course in Advanced Light Microscopy and Image Processing

 The topics that the course will cover include: image formation, processing workflow, segmentation, filters, de-convolution, rendering and visualization, classification, AI-based processing - see poster above for full details.

 We will use the following software: Image J, Imaris, Cell Profiler, ilastik, Nikon NIS.

 Full list of teaching faculties:

-- Rainer Heintzmann (University of Jena, Germany)
+- Rainer Heintzmann (Leibniz Institute of Photonic Technology in Jena, Germany)

 - Felix Margadant (Radium Hospital, Oslo University Hospital, Norway)

 - Kay Schink (Radium Hospital, Oslo University Hospital, Norway)